SBES-Approach-Realtime-MApps/ApproachRealtimeSyncSBES25/docs/example.md

 For this, it is important to clarify that the case study in our Docker Compose is configured as follows, in order to confirm the source and destination of the URLs:

-- MSCondominium: expose port 8080
+- MSCondominium: exposed in /condominium-service/
-- MSResident: expose port 8081
+- MSResident: exposed in /resident-service/
-- MSReservation: expose port 8082
+- MSReservation: exposed in /reservation-service/
-- MSReplicator: expose port 8084

 ## Resident Example